STM32CubeMX Tutorial: Integrating TouchGFX Using FSMC/FMC

 For the ILI9325, a reset signal is also required, a GPIO of the MCU is configured as an output mode, and it can be connected to the LCD.

-Let's take a look at the structure of the FSMC of STM32F103 (screenshot from the user manual of 103):
+Let’s take a closer look at the FSMC structure of the STM32F103, as shown in the screenshot below from the official user manual.

 There is not much to say about the 16 data lines D0-D15.
 Here we focus on a few control signals: